 Table 5-5 presents the average AFUE for central gas furnaces by utility service area.
 There is little variation in AFUE over time in the PG&E and SCE service territories.
-However, the average AFUE for homes in the SDG&E service territory increased significantly.32 Overall AFUEs increased slightly because of the increase in SDG&E's territory.
-Figure 5-8 shows the distribution of gas furnaces by efficiency level.
-Of the central gas furnaces installed for all periods, over 90% had an AFUE of 78 to 80.
+However, the average AFUE for homes in the SDG&E service territory increased significantly.33 Overall

-$^{^{32}\,}$ A significance test was conducted at the 90% confidence level.
+$^{^{33}\,}$ A significance test was conducted at the 90% confidence level.